sassoftware/viya4-monitoring-kubernetes/samples/README.md

 # Samples

 Samples are provided to demonstrate how to customize the deployment of the logging and monitoring components for specific situations.
+The samples provide instructions, files, and scripts, as appropriate.

+Some samples use the deployment customization process, while others deploy specialized components to support specific scenarios.

+## Customization-Based Samples

-The samples provide instructions and example yaml files that you can modify to fit your environment.
+Samples are provided to demonstrate how to customize the deployment of the logging and monitoring components for specific situations.
+The samples provide instructions, example yaml files that you can modify to fit your environment, and scripts, as appropriate.
 Although each example focuses on a specific scenario, you can combine multiple samples by merging the appropriate values in each deployment file.

 You customize your logging deployment by specifying values in `user.env` and `*.yaml` files.
 These files are stored in a local directory outside of your repository that is identified by the `USER_DIR` environment variable.
 See the
 [main README](../README.md#customization) to for information about the customization process.